 The Evidentiary Standard

-Thucydides describes his evidentiary practice with self-awareness bordering on the painful.
+Thucydides describes his evidentiary practice with a self-awareness bordering on the painful.
 Personal participation ranks highest — his account of the plague is written with the clinical precision of a man who watched people die and survived himself.
-Reported testimony is treated with explicit caution, since witnesses to the same event frequently disagree “as they were partial to one side or the other, or as they remembered.”
+Reported testimony is treated with explicit caution, since witnesses to the same event frequently disagree as they were partial to one side or the other, or as they remembered.
 When evidence is unavailable, he reasons from what is humanly and logically probable given the circumstances — not speculation but disciplined inference from known premises about human behavior and political motivation.
+He states his practice directly:

 The Speeches: The Central Methodological Problem

-No aspect of Thucydides’s method has generated more scholarly controversy than his roughly forty speeches, ranging from brief battlefield exhortations to extended deliberative debates.
-He addresses his method directly: he aimed to reproduce “the general sense of what was really said” while causing speakers to say “what I thought would best express what the situation called for.”
+No aspect of Thucydides's method has generated more scholarly controversy than his roughly forty speeches, ranging from brief battlefield exhortations to extended deliberative debates.
+He addresses his practice directly in the preface:

-This sentence has two halves that pull against each other — a commitment to accuracy and a license for invention — and both are operative at once, which is exactly what makes the speeches so strange and so powerful.
+This statement has two halves that pull against each other — a commitment to accuracy and a license for invention — and both are operative at once, which is exactly what makes the speeches so strange and so powerful.
 Some are probably close to what was actually said.
-The Melian Dialogue reads like a philosophical dialogue, distilled to a purity no actual negotiation could achieve.
+The Melian Dialogue reads like a philosophical dialogue distilled to a purity no actual negotiation could achieve.

 The speeches function as analytical instruments.
 By juxtaposing them — the Mytilenean debate's Cleon and Diodotus, the Nicias and Alcibiades arguments over Sicily — Thucydides makes the reader a participant in the decisions of the past, and therefore better equipped to recognize the same structures of argument in the present.